plrigaux/sysd-manager/README.md

 __SysD Manager__ can be displayed in different languages as long a translation has been provided.

+### Translators

+Translation are generously hoster by Weblate and can be found there https://hosted.weblate.org/git/sysd-manager/translation/

+### Developpers and Translator

 Some tools have been created to help with translation.
 The following shows the most important ones to help translators